-When students are choosing courses to take for the upcoming quarter, it is important that they consult: 1) WebSOC for availability of courses, 2) Their MS or PhD requirements (see below), 3) Their faculty advisor (if entering with an official research advisor - otherwise, if applicable, students will begin consulting their thesis or doctoral research advisor after matching at a later date), 4) Contact the Graduate Student Affairs Office (GSAO) or departmental Graduate Coordinator or Graduate Advisor with any questions (see below).
+When students are choosing courses to take for the upcoming quarter, it is important that they consult: 1) WebSOC for availability of courses, 2) Their MS or PhD requirements (see below), 3) Their faculty advisor (if entering with an official research advisor - otherwise, if applicable, students will begin consulting their thesis or doctoral research advisor after matching at a later date), 4) Contact Graduate and Professional Studies or departmental Graduate Coordinator or Graduate Advisor with any questions (see below).

 Course Numbering System